-This Delicious Peanut Butter Banana Pudding is twist on a Southern-style dessert with a light, creamy texture, banana chunks, crispy vanilla wafers and gooey peanut butter.
+This Delicious Peanut Butter Banana Pudding is a twist on a Southern-style dessert with a light, creamy texture, banana chunks, crispy vanilla wafers and creamy peanut butter.

 How to Make Peanut Butter Banana Pudding from Scratch?

 To make Peanut Butter Banana Pudding entirely from scratch, you'll need to have FOUR components ready:

 3-4 bananas, sliced